 Doxing is the publishing of sensitive personal information online (such as a home address or contact information) in order to harass or intimidate the targeted person.

-There are currently no federal or state laws that explicitly criminalize doxing members of the public.
-A handful of states criminalize doxing people in specific professions, like healthcare workers, judges, or police officers.
+There are currently no federal laws that explicitly criminalize doxing members of the public.
+A handful of states, including California, Arizona, and Illinois, have recently adopted laws criminalizing certain forms of doxing.
+Some states criminalize doxing people in specific professions, like healthcare workers, judges, or police officers.
 While there have been legislative proposals to prohibit doxing more broadly, none have yet been enacted.
 Depending on the circumstances of the doxing, prosecutors may have to rely on state or federal statutes focused on stalking, harassment, identity theft, or computer hacking to pursue their case.

 Nonconsensual Intimate Imagery (aka “Revenge Porn”)